Analyzing Multimodal Interaction Strategies for LLM-Assisted Manipulation of 3D Scenes: Results

-\begin{quote} \textit{``I like the raycast for selecting individual object as it's more accurate, while prefer the speech for selecting multiple identical objects as it's quicker.''} (P2) \end{quote}

-When asked which features did participants wish to have, P7 further commented, ``Maybe if the system is also able to factor in my gaze or selections to provide further context,'' which further demonstrates that multimodal interaction is not limited to speech and raycast but can instead incorporate a broader range of interaction modalities in future systems.
+\paragraph{Multimodal Interaction.} In the post-experience questionnaire, participants appreciated how different interaction modalities including speech and raycast worked together to facilitate scene editing tasks.
+Some participant comments also demonstrated that multimodal interaction is not limited to speech and raycast but can instead incorporate a broader range of interaction modalities in future systems.

-\paragraph{User Agency.} Participants commented how sometimes the system did not respond to user speech input as they expected, which negatively affected their sense of agency over the system.
-P7 commented that he disliked it when the system did not respond as he expected, for example when the system selected all books when he referred to the singular `book' in his command.
-During the study, participants were aware of gaining control of their actions and sought to improve user agency by choosing appropriate interaction strategies.
-For example, P4 preferred to `select all relevant items' and `change one property a time, color first and then material,' because she preferred to `give short and clear instructions and complete the task step by step' and `avoid complicating the system'.
+\paragraph{User Agency.} Participants commented how sometimes the system did not respond to speech input as they expected, which negatively affected their sense of agency over the system.
+During the study, participants were aware of gaining control of their actions and sought to improve agency by choosing appropriate strategies.